ddmitov/perl-executing-browser/README.md

 ## Security
-   Being a GUI for Perl 5 desktop applications, PEB executes only Perl scripts distributed with the browser binary and they are treated as ordinary desktop programs with normal user privileges.
+   Being a GUI for Perl 5 desktop applications, PEB executes with normal user privileges only local Perl scripts in it's application directory.
 Reasonable security restrictions are implemented in both C++ and Perl code, but they do not constitute a sandbox for Perl scripts.
-PEB users can not endanger the opreating system or fall victims to remote or arbitrary Perl code, but they still have full access to their own local data.
+PEB users can not endanger the opreating system or fall victims to remote Perl code, but they still have full access to their own local data.

 **Security features based on C++ code:**
 * PEB can not and does not download remote files on hard disk and can not execute any Perl scripts from remote locations.
 * Users have no dialog to select arbitrary local scripts for execution by PEB.
-Only scripts within the ```{PEB_binary_directory}/resources/app``` directory can be executed if they are invoked from the PEB pseudo-domain: ```http://perl-executing-browser-pseudodomain/```.
+Only scripts within the ```{PEB_binary_directory}/resources/app``` directory can be executed if they are invoked from the PEB pseudo-domain: ```http://local-pseudodomain/```.
 * If PEB is started with administrative privileges, it displays a warning page and no scripts can be executed.
 * Perl 5 scripts are executed in a clean environment and only ```REQUEST_METHOD```, ```QUERY_STRING``` and ```CONTENT_LENGTH``` environment variables (borrowed from the CGI protocol) are used for communication between local HTML forms and local Perl scripts.